ReachableCEO/ReachableCEOFulltimeResume/ancillary-support-files/CharlesNWybleCandidateInfo.md

 | DOB                                   | 09/14                                                                    |
 | Total IT/career experience            | 22 years                                                                 |

-Re compensation/pay:

-Generally I will not have interest in anything less than 65.00 per hour/130k annually.
-I have some flexibility for fully remote roles that I find interesting.

-I am open to w2, corp to corp (I have my own LLC), 1099.
-If you have a rate for any/all of those, send them all.
-If it's a different rate with/without benefits, send both.

-If all of the above is in alignment with this opportunity, please feel free to send me an RTR with the best rate you can offer.
+If the above is in alignment with this opportunity, please feel free to send me an RTR with the best rate you can offer.